telerik/xaml-docs/controls/radgridview/events/delete.md

 ---
 title: Delete
-page_title: Delete
+page_title: Delete Events
-description: Delete
+description: Learn more about the delete events of Telerik's WPF DataGrid that occur when data is about to be deleted or has been already deleted by the user.
 slug: gridview-events-delete
 tags: delete
 published: True
 position: 3
 ---

-# Delete
+# Delete Events

 The delete events are ment to support the deleting data process.
 They occur when the data in the __RadGridView__ is about to be deleted or has been already deleted by the user.